gregfoletta/Articles/content/post/2021-09-21-too-clever-by-half-an-optimisation-story/index.markdown

 </table>
 </div>

 I now create two models: one for encoding, and one for decoding.
-I’m using a linear regression rather than the Lagrange polynomial formula, but the results are the same.
+I’m using a linear regression rather than the Lagrange polynomial formula, but the `\(\beta\)` coefficients end up the same.

 ``` r
 encode_model <-